grafana/mimir/docs/sources/operators-guide/configure/reference-configuration-parameters/index.md

 # CLI flag: -query-frontend.scheduler-worker-concurrency
 [scheduler_worker_concurrency: <int> | default = 5]

-# The grpc_client block configures the gRPC client used to communicate between
+# Configures the gRPC client used to communicate between the query-frontends and
-# two Mimir components.
+# the query-schedulers.
 # The CLI flags prefix for this block configuration is:
 # query-frontend.grpc-client-config
 [grpc_client_config: <grpc_client>]